nokenwa/twilio-signal-london-23-build-projects/studio/README.md

 Add a Make HTTP Request widget between the Trigger and Send Message.
 In the config for the HTTP widget, use [this URL](https://studio-signal-london-2023-6260.twil.io/phase_2) (you can load it in your browser too).
 Add an HTTP parameter, the `Key` needs to be `From` and in the `Value` field type `{{`.
 You'll see a drop down of every bit of data that this widget can read from the current execution.
 There's a lot there, and the one you're looking for is `trigger.message.From`.
 Save the parameter, _and_ the widget config.

-To personalise the Send Message widget, change the text from `Ahoy!` to `Ahoy {{widgets.http_1.parsed.name}}!`.
+To personalise the Send Message widget, change the text from `Ahoy!` to `Ahoy {{widgets.http_1.parsed.customer.name}}!`.
 You'll get completion up to `parsed`.

 > Note: The "customer database" we're using is a [Twilio Function](https://www.twilio.com/docs/serverless/functions-assets/functions).
 So why don't we use the "Run Function" widget?
 Good question - it's because the function is not yours (it's mine).
-If you want to customise it you are welcome to, the code is [here (TODO!)]() and you're very welcome to use it.
+If you want to customise it you are welcome to, the code is [here]("./function_contents.js") and you're very welcome to use it.
 >
 > It would be very preferable to use Run Function here if we had more time, because my function is publicly available to anyone with an internet connection but Studio will sign requests so you can use [Protected visibility](https://www.twilio.com/docs/serverless/functions-assets/visibility#protected) to keep your customer data secure.